noahc3/Homebrew-Guide/usingcfw/installnsps/installnsps-nsusbloader.rst

 3. Run Goldleaf on your Switch.

-4. Choose **USB installation** and choose **Start**.

-5. On your PC, open the Zadig application and complete the installation if prompted.
+4. On your PC, open the Zadig application and complete the installation if prompted.

-6. In the dropdown box, look for either **'libnx usb comms'** or **'Nintendo Switch'** and select it.
+5. In the dropdown box, look for either **'libnx usb comms'** or **'Nintendo Switch'** and select it.

     * If you cannot see either one, enable **'List All Devices'** under the options menu item.

-7. Set driver to **'libusbK (v3.0.7.0)'**
+6. Set driver to **'libusbK (v3.0.7.0)'**

 .. image::  https://puu.sh/CKNk1/86e21a92e5.png

-8. Choose **'Install Driver'** or **'Replace Driver'** or **'Reinstall Driver'** (the big button).
+7. Choose **'Install Driver'** or **'Replace Driver'** or **'Reinstall Driver'** (the big button).
 Wait for this process to finish.

-9. Close Zadig.
+8. Close Zadig.

-10. Disconnect and reconnect your Switch
+9. Disconnect and reconnect your Switch

-    * Goldleaf should now say 'USB connection detected'.
-If it doesn't, close Goldleaf and try again.

 Step 2: Install NSP with NS-USBLoader
 -------------------------------------

-1. Disconnect your Switch from your PC if it is connected.

-2. Open the NS-USBLoader JAR file downloaded earlier on your PC.
+1. Open the NS-USBLoader JAR file downloaded earlier on your PC.

     * Double click the file in Explorer on Windows and Mac

     * On Linux, or if the above does not work, run `java -jar /path/to/NS-USBloader.jar` in your command terminal

-3. Make sure **'Goldleaf'** is selected in the dropdown menu in the top left corner of the application.
+2. Make sure **'Goldleaf'** is selected in the dropdown menu in the top left corner of the application.

-4. Click **'Select .NSP files** and pick which NSP(s) you want to install
+3. Click **'Select .NSP files** and pick which NSP(s) you want to install

     * You can select as many NSP files as you wish.

-5. Choose **'Upload to NS'**
+4. Choose **'Upload to NS'**

-6. Connect your Switch to your PC.

-7. In Goldleaf, choose **'USB Installations'**

-8. Choose Install.

-9. Pick where you want to install the NSP (Note: SD Card is always recommended to prevent issues with corruption)

-10. If the NSP you are installing usually requires a firmware version higher than yours, choose **'Yes'** to ignore required firmware version.
-Otherwise, choose **'No'**
+5. On your Switch in Goldleaf, choose **'Explore Content > Remote PC (via USB)**.

+6. Choose **'Virtual (VIRT:\\)'**.

+7. The NSPs you selected will be shown here.
+Select the NSP you wish to install and choose where to install it.

+8. If asked, select **'Install'** to confirm the installation.

-11. Wait for the installation process to complete
+9. Wait for the installation process to complete

-12. Repeat steps 2.8 through 2.11 for each NSP being installed.
+10. Repeat steps 2.7 through 2.9 for each NSP being installed.

 Your NSP(s) should now be installed on your Switch!